 Partnership to End Homelessness

-The Orange County Partnership to End Homelessness (OCPEH) is a coalition of local government officials, service providers, and community members working together to prevent and end homelessness in Orange County.
-For more information about OCPEH please consult the Governance Charter or contact the Homeless Programs Coordinator.
+The Orange County Partnership to End Homelessness (OCPEH) is a coalition of local government officials, service providers, and community members formed to end homelessness in our community.
+The OCPEH Governance Charter details Committee structure, funding, and more.